Computer Consoles, Inc.: Acquisition by Standard Telephones and Cables

 STC acquired CCI effective January 1, 1989.
 At this time CCI was organized as two major business units: one in Rochester ("CCI - Rochester"), which manufactured telecommunications equipment, and a Computer Products Division in Irvine ("CCI - Irvine"), which manufactured computer hardware.
 Office systems software was produced at Reston, Virginia.
 In reality there was a third operation which was a financing group that held the commercial leases for equipment typically sold to telephone companies.
 At the time of the acquisition the lease base was rumored to be valued at over $700M US dollars.

 Also at the time of the acquisition, CCI was involved in a dispute with General Telephone and Electronics ("GTE") over GTE's failure to supply CCI with certain "computer chips" for a new generation of computers being developed by CCI (the "GTE litigation").

 After completion of the acquisition, CCI - Rochester became a subsidiary of an STC operating unit known as STC Telecom.
 Shortly thereafter, the Computer Products Division at Irvine and Office Products Centre at Reston were sold to another STC operating unit, ICL, for net book value of the assets.
 CCI - Rochester was kept under the jurisdiction of STC Telecom, which was also in the telecommunications business.

 Acquisition by Northern Telecom Ltd.

 STC Telecom was acquired by Northern Telecom effective March 1991 and became part of the company's European operations.
 Effective January 1, 1992, CCI was transferred to the Northern Telecom U.S. entity, and was eventually merged into this business unit.
 At that time, CCI was dissolved and Northern Telecom assumed its assets and liabilities.

-Notable Historic Uses
+Notable historic uses

-Pixar Computer Animation Group employed a Power 6/32 machine to render the "Glass Man" sequence in Steven Spielberg's Young Sherlock Holmes movie (1985).
+Pixar Computer Animation Group employed a Power 6/32 machine to render the "Glass Man" sequence in Steven Spielberg's Young Sherlock Holmes movie (1985) and continued to use the computer for the bulk of its animation work as late as 1990.